17 Issues Related to Domestic Violence Restraining Orders

 Domestic violence restraining orders can be difficult to obtain, modify or extend.
 It is important for victims of abuse to understand the legal issues with these Orders and their rights when it comes to obtaining and maintaining a restraining order.
-There are many resources available online, include at the County and State level and through independent advocacy groups.
+There are many resources available online, including at the County and State levels and through independent advocacy groups.

 Additionally, those who are accused of domestic violence should also know how they might violate such an injunction and what the consequences may be for doing so.